-The cost of losing qualified talent during the hiring process is very high.
-With tech solutions for proactive communication and process optimization, you can dramatically reduce this loss.
+The cost of losing qualified candidate drop off during the hiring process is very high.
+With tech solutions for proactive communication and process optimization, you can dramatically improve candidate drop off rates.

 Talent Board and the Candidate Experience Awards is a non-profit research body that studies candidate experience and establishes industry benchmarks in the field.
 In the foreword to their 2020 North American Candidate Experience Report, they make an interesting observation: “...every candidate who expresses an interest in a workplace, regardless of whether they move forward to be selected, are still considered customers, potential customers, or at the very least job and brand-related influencers."